ESG-IT/Puppet/README.md

 ### Run these commands from the Terminal

+Open the Puppet Configuration File

     sudo nano /etc/puppet/puppet.conf

-Open the Puppet Configuration File

 In the [main] section, copy the follwing at the bottom

     dns_alt_names = puppet,puppet.esg.lan

+    Type CTRL + X

 These are the names that the puppet clients will look for with DNS.

+Set up Certificates

+    sudo puppet master --verbose --no-daemonize

+Press CTRL + C when it shows:

+    Notice: Starting Puppet master version 3.8.6

 #### Main Puppet Configuration File